onosproject/onos-gui/docs/prerequisites.md

 or [deploy] gives more details on a Helm installation.

 ## IDE
-Some form of an integrated development environment is also recommended.
+Some form of an integrated development environment that supports Web Development with TypeScript is also recommended.
 The core team uses the Intellij [WebStorm IDE] from JetBrains, but there are many other options.
+The [Atom] editor is a lightweight solution supporting TypeScript and Git integration.
-Microsoft's [Visual Studio Code] is one such option and is available as a free download.
+[Visual Studio Code] is another option that supports TypeScript..

 ## License
 The project requires that all Typescript source files are properly annotated using the Apache 2.0 License.
-Since this requirement is enforced by the CI process, it is strongly recommended that developers setup their IDE to include the [license text](../build/licensing/boilerplate.ts.txt) automatically.
+Since this requirement is enforced by the CI process, it is strongly recommended that developers setup their IDE to include the [license text](https://github.com/onosproject/onos-gui/blob/master/build/licensing/boilerplate.ts.txt) automatically.

 [Docker]: https://docs.docker.com/install/